reduxjs/redux/docs/introduction/Ecosystem.md

 * [Handcrafting an Isomorphic Redux Application (With Love)](https://medium.com/@bananaoomarang/handcrafting-an-isomorphic-redux-application-with-love-40ada4468af4) — A guide to creating a universal app with data fetching and routing
 * [Full-Stack Redux Tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) — A comprehensive guide to test-first development with Redux, React, and Immutable

+## Talks

+* [Live React: Hot Reloading and Time Travel](http://youtube.com/watch?v=xsSnOQynTHs) — See how constraints enforced by Redux make hot reloading with time travel easy
+* [Cleaning the Tar: Using React within the Firefox Developer Tools](https://www.youtube.com/watch?v=qUlRpybs7_c) — Learn how to gradually migrate existing MVC applications to Redux

 ## Community Conventions

 * [Flux Standard Action](https://github.com/acdlite/flux-standard-action) — A human-friendly standard for Flux action objects